-- A. Fences may be erected, altered, or reconstructed to a maximum height of four (4) feet in the front yard and eight (8) feet in the side or rear yard. - B. No fence shall cause an obstruction to vision at an entrance or exit on a road or at an intersection and shall be set back from property lines at least four (4) feet. - C. Fences cannot be made from anything non-dimensional, such as slab wood and plywood, pallets, tires, or construction fencing unless associated with a construction project, or any materials that could pose a threat to human safety, including electrified wire, barbed wire or razor wire. - D. Temporary snow fencing is permitted but shall be removed from front and side yards by the 1st of May. - E. All fences shall be maintained in good repair, structurally sound with any wood surface other than decay resistant wood being protected from the elements and decay by painting or other protective covering or treatment. - F. Finished sides must face any adjacent lot.
+- A. Fences may be erected, altered, or reconstructed to a maximum height of four (4) feet in the front yard and eight (8) feet in the side or rear yard. - B. Fences, hedges and walls are exempt from the setback standards of §70-34 A. - C. No fence shall cause an obstruction to vision at an entrance or exit on a road or at an intersection and shall be set back from property lines at least four (4) feet. - D. Fences cannot be made from anything non-dimensional, such as slab wood and plywood, pallets, tires, or construction fencing unless associated with a construction project, or any materials that could pose a threat to human safety, including electrified wire, barbed wire or razor wire. - E. Temporary snow fencing is permitted but shall be removed from front and side yards by the 1st of May. - F. All fences shall be maintained in good repair, structurally sound with any wood surface other than decay resistant wood being protected from the elements and decay by painting or other protective covering or treatment. - G. Finished sides must face any adjacent lot.